BounGTKL/The-gossip-project/README.md

 ## How to install

-Clone or Dowload the zip file
+Clone or Dowload the zip file <br>
 Go into the forlder and run it on your terminal by using "shotgun -p 4567"

 ## What can you do on the app